GSA/digitalgov.gov/content/posts/2014-03-25-trends-on-tuesday-testing-key-to-quality-mobile-products.md

 ---
+url: /2014/03/25/trends-on-tuesday-testing-key-to-quality-mobile-products/
 date: 2014-03-25 10:00:34 -0400
-title: 'Trends on Tuesday\: Testing Key to Quality Mobile Products'
+title: 'Trends on Tuesday: Testing Key to Quality Mobile Products'
 summary: 'Building quality mobile products is the greatest challenge for succeeding in the mobile space according to an infographic by SmartBear.
 One key to developing quality mobile products is testing, as &ldquo;nearly 50% of consumers will delete an app if they encounter just a single bug.&rdquo; As a result the following processes are used to ensure'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Mobile
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - mobile
   - mobile testing